- Application Materials and Deadline

-The deadline to submit ALL application materials for Fall 2017 is Thursday, December 1, 2016; we accept applications for the Fall Semester only.
-In addition to the university-wide application (there is no departmental application), the department requires a 20-page writing sample, original transcripts for all academic work completed, and a minimum of three (3) letters of recommendation from faculty members.
+The deadline to submit ALL application materials, including letters of recommendation for Fall 2024 is Monday, December 4, 2023, by 8 pm PST; we accept applications for the Fall Semester only.
+In addition to the university-wide application (there is no departmental application), the department requires a supplemental section, a 20-page writing sample, transcripts for all academic work completed, and a minimum of three (3) letters of recommendation from faculty members.
 We do not require the GRE examination for consideration for admissions.
 All applicants will automatically be considered for fellowship nomination.

 International students, please see the Student Information page for more details.

 Criteria for Admission

 Applicants are evaluated on the basis of the following criteria:

 - Academic Achievements:

 These include but are not limited to undergraduate (and, if applicable, graduate) GPA, instructors’ written evaluations on performance in coursework, academic honors received, publications, etc. GRE scores are not required.
 The typical minimum GPA is 3.0.
 If your GPA falls below 3.0, please provide an explanation in your statement of purpose.